arangodb/docs/3.5/http/views.md

 Views have a type that is specified by the user when the View is created.

-The only available View type currently is: [ArangoSearch](arangosearch.html).
+The only available View type currently is [ArangoSearch](../arangosearch-views.html).

 ### View Identifier